frederikheld/treecam/tools/ftp-transfer/README.md

 # FTP Transfer

-This repository is an addition to the [TreeCam](https://github.com/frederikheld/treecam) project.
-It automates the archiving of pictures that were uploaded to an FTP server by the cam.
+This tool automates the archiving of pictures on a local computer after they were uploaded to an FTP server by the cam.

 You can use the `transfer.sh` script to transfer the pictures from the FTP server to your local computer/server/NAS.
 The script will file the pictures into daily subfolders and then delete the archived pictures from the FTP server to make space.